-Serotonin Syndrome with Concomitant Use of Serotonergic Drugs 5.7 Cases of serotonin syndrome, a potentially life-threatening condi-tion, have been reported during concomitant use of fentanyl with serotonergic drugs.
-Serotonergic drugs include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricvclic antidepressants (TCAs), triptans, 5-HT3 receptor antagonists, drugs that affect the serotonergic neurotransmitter system (e.g., mirtazapine, trazodone, tramadol), certain muscle relaxants (i.e., cyclobenzaprine, metaxalone), and drugs that impair metabolism of serotonin (including MAO inhibitors both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue) [see Drug Interactions (7)].
-This may occur within the recommended dosage range.
+5.8 Serotonin Syndrome with Concomitant Use of Serotonergic Drugs ases of serotonin syndrome, a potentially life-threa tion, have been reported during concomitant use of fentanyl with serotonergic drugs.
+Serotonergic drugs include selective serotonir reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), triptans, 5-HT3 receptor antagonists, drugs that affect the serotonergic neurotransmitter system (e.g., mirtazapine, trazodone, tramadol), certain muscle relaxants (i.e., cyclobenzaprine, metaxalone), and drugs that impair metabolism of serotonin (including MAO inhibitors, bo those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue) [see Drug Interactions (7)] This may occur within the recommended dosage range.

-Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, coma), autonomic instability (e.g., achycardia, labile blood pressure, hyperthermia), neuromuscula aberrations (e.g., hyperreflexia, incoordination, rigidity), and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
-The onset of symptoms generally occurs within several hours to a few days of concomitant use, but may occur later than that.
+Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, coma), autonomic instability (e.g. tachycardia, labile blood pressure, hyperthermia), neuromuscula aberrations (e.g., hyperreflexia, incoordination, rigidity), and/or gastrointestinal symptoms (e.g., nausea, voomiting, diarrhea) and can be fatal.
+The onset of symptoms generally occurs within several hours to a few days of concomitant use but may occur later than that.
 Discontinue Fentanyl Citrate Injection if serotonin syndrome is suspected.

-5.8 Adrenal Insufficiency

-Cases of adrenal insufficiency have been reported with opioid use. more often following greater than one month of use.
-Presentation of adrenal insufficiency may include non-specific symptoms and signs icluding nausea, vomiting, anorexia, fatigue, weakness, dizziness and low blood pressure.
-If adrenal insufficiency is suspected, confirm he diagnosis with diagnostic testing as soon as possible.
+5.9 Adrenal Insufficiency Cases of adrenal insufficiency have been reported with opioid use. more often following greater than one month of use.
+Presentation adrenal insufficiency may include non-specific symptoms and signs including nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
+If adrenal insufficiency is suspected, confirm the diagnosis with diagnostic testing as soon as possible.
 If adrenal insufficiency is diagnosed, treat with physiologic replacement doses of corticosteroids.
 Wean the patient off of the opioid to allow adrenal function to recover and continue corticosteroid treatment until adrenal function recovers.
 Other opioids may be tried as some cases reported use of a different opioid without recurrence of adrenal insufficiency.
 The information available does not identify any particular opioids as being more likely to be associated with adrenal insufficiency.

-5.9 Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, or Head Injury In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors).
-Fentanyl Citrate Injection may reduce respiratory drive. and the resultant CO2 retention can further increase intracranial pressure.
+5.10 Risks of Use in Patients with Increased Intracranial Pressure,

+Brain Tumors, or Head Injury In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Fentanyl Citrate Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracrania pressure.
 Monitor such patients for signs of increasing intracranial pressure.
+Monitor such patients closely, particularly when initiating nd titrating Fentanyl Citrate Injection and when Fentanyl Citrate Inje tion is given concomitantly with other drugs that depress respiration [see Warnings and Precautions (5.2), Drug Interactions (7).]